 The Center was founded to promote its goals of appreciation and conservation of nature and brings the mission to the community through field trips, monthly lectures, tours and programs for children and involvement in community environmental issues.

 If you're a fan of Tom Cruise, you'll recognize this home as the beachfront locale where he took R and R in the popular movie Top Gun.
-To make it look more rural, dirt was spread over Pacific Street.
+To make it look more rural, dirt was spread over its location at 102 Pacific Street.